 Synthesizing your findings eventually appears to you like putting together a puzzle.
 And like every game a puzzle is more fun when doing it in a team.
 Seeing how your puzzle part connects with others to create a new insight can increase your team’s motivation.

 Having a place where your UX knowledge is centrally stored makes it easier to communicate your findings with others.
 It simplifies the onboarding of colleagues to the knowledge collecting process and keeps other departments up to date.
 Starting from the UX repository, the knowledge is able to leave the UX department and be utilized, e.g. for marketing campaigns.

 Why continuous UX research is worth it

 We’re glad that we could make you familiar with continuous UX research.
-If you are contemplating if it’s worth integrating it into your company, here are our final thoughts about why it definitely is.
+If you are contemplating if it’s worth integrating into your company, here are our final thoughts about why it definitely is.

-Continuous UX research affects the past, the presence, and the future.
-For the past, it can retrospectively uncover unintended behavior that explains former incidents.
+Continuous UX research affects the past, the present, and the future.
+For the past, it can retrospectively uncover unnoticed behavior that explains former incidents.
 For the present, you may find something during your research that is just needed in your current project.
 And for the future, you gain findings that might be relevant later on.
 So all in all, returning to Teresa Torres, if you’re ready to “put money in the bank”, it will pay off and have positive effects on your work in the long term.

 You’re interested or already conducting continuous UX research?
 And you’re looking for a way to store your results efficiently?
 Try out consider.ly, our UX repository designed for keeping your findings central, safe, and actionable.